 - No cell phone access: Non-lawyers typically are not allowed to bring their cell phones into the courtroom, so be sure to bring a magazine or book to pass the time since you can’t catch up on emails or play Candy Crush on your phone.

-- Don’t expect help from anyone inside the courtroom, unless you have an experienced attorney working on your behalf.
-The law prohibits the judge and clerks of court from giving advice.
+- Don’t expect help from anyone inside the courtroom… The law prohibits the judge and clerks of court from giving advice.
 Prosecutors are unable to provide advice because it is a conflict of interest.

-- Plan on having to pay some sort of fee.
-Even if the judge or court administrator lessens the severity of your violation or changes it to a non-moving violation, you should still expect some type of fee to be involved.
+- Plan on having to pay some sort of fees.
+Even if the judge or traffic hearing officer reduces the severity of your violation or changes it to a non-moving violation, you should still expect some type of fee to be involved.

 - Do you want the ticket off your driving record?